TeyKra/Azure-Kaggle-Competition-House-Prices/README.md

 ### Azur Machine Learning

-- **AutoML:** Achieved an accuracy of **0.15160**.
+- **AutoML:** Achieved a Log-RMSE of **0.15160**.
 This result demonstrates the power and ease of use of automated machine learning technologies for quickly obtaining significant outcomes.

-- **Pipeline Designer:** With an accuracy of **0.14062**, the Pipeline Designer tool further exemplifies the capability of Azure Machine Learning to streamline and enhance the model development process.
+- **Pipeline Designer:** With a Log-RMSE of **0.14062**, the Pipeline Designer tool further exemplifies the capability of Azure Machine Learning to streamline and enhance the model development process.

 ### Notebook

-- **Accuracy:** Achieved the highest accuracy of **0.12258** using custom code in notebooks.
+- **Score:** Achieved the highest Log-RMSE  **0.12258** using custom code in notebooks.
 This method proved to be the most effective, highlighting the flexibility and extensive capabilities provided by coding from scratch.

 ## Conclusion